zenUnicorn/zenUnicorn/README.md

 ## 🚀 About Me.

 - 👋 Hi, I’m Shittu Olumide { [@zenUnicorn](https://github.com/zenUnicorn/) }
-- 👀 I’m interested in Software engineering.
+- 👀 I’m interested in AI engineering, I currently spice this up using my Technical writing skills and Dev advocacy
 - 🌱 I’m currently learning Complex algorithms and Problem-solving.
 - 💞️ I’m looking to collaborate on data-related and Technical writing gigs.
 - 📫 How to reach me via email { iamholumeedey007@gmail.com }